FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 Some vocabulary words:

-- **Runtime**: The software and hardware resources that support program execution on a computer.
-- **V8**: This is Google's open-source JS engine that is used in Google Chrome.
-(It's written in C++.)
+- **Runtime**: Think of this as the code runs your JS code in a programming environment.
-- **JavaScript engine**: Compiles and executes JavaScript source code, handles memory allocation for objects, takes care of garbage collection, etc.
+- **JavaScript engine**: The thing that compiles and executes JavaScript source code, handles memory allocation for objects, takes care of garbage collection, etc.
+- **V8**: This is Google's open-source JS engine that is used in Google Chrome (written in C++).

+---
+class: center, middle

+<iframe width="640" height="360" src="https://www.youtube.com/embed/ztspvPYybIY?rel=0" frameborder="0" allowfullscreen></iframe>

 ---